I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Dyers’ Souk, Marrakech, Morocco

-I’m not really for knitting or handicraft but this is one of my favorite souks.
+Even when I’m not really for knitting or handicraft, this my favorite souk.

-The Dyers’ Souk has newly dyed wool hanging all over across the alleys.
-The wool is still wet and dropping a bit.
+The Dyers’ Souk has recently dyed wool hanging across the alleys.
+The wool is still wet and drops a bit.

-It looks like the favorite colors of the Moroccans are red and yellow.
-Look at this:
+It strongly looks like the favorite colors in Morocco are red and yellow:

 Yarn hanging across the alley

-Wool just looks so perfect in the sun.
-This wool is what Moroccan carpets are made of, the carpets some of which I will show you soon.
+Wool looks so postcard-perfect in the sun.
+This is the kind of wool Moroccan carpets are made of, the carpets some of which I will show you soon.

-I had to stay for a while in this souk, staring at the strong colors they are using and hearing how dyers work.
+I had to stay a long while in this specific souk, staring at the strong colors they use in the handicraft, hearing dyers work in the corridors.

-Colors for dying and yarns in different colors
+Colors for dying and yarns dyed in different colors

-And the carpets then?
-You will find them in the next souk that follows.
+And what about the carpets then?
+They exist in the next souk in order.

 Souk des Tapis

-Here they are, Moroccan carpets and other handicraft shining in Saharan colors:
+Here they are, Moroccan carpets shining in strong Saharan colors:

 The end product waiting to be bought

 Souk des Tapis is the carpet sellers’ souk.
-Carpets need a lot more room than anything else in the bazaar so the shops are bigger here than elsewhere.
+Carpets need a lot more room than anything else in the bazaar, that’s why the shops are bigger here than elsewhere.

 Moroccan carpets

-Moroccan carpets from different villages have all their own look.
-They are made by different tribes and all tribes have their own patterns.
+Moroccan carpets from different villages have each their own look.
+Made by different tribes that all have their own patterns.

 Whatever the village all carpets look beautiful.
-I’d love to start bargaining and see where that will end, but where could I put all the carpets?
-My house is already full of carpets.
+I’d just love to start bargaining and see where I will end, but where could I put all the carpets?
+My house is already full of them, Moroccan carpets from earlier trips.

 Leather Souk